-Further consultation letters were sent to all neighbours on the 7th November 2019.
-There were 4 objections from 3 addresses all who had responded originally.
-The comments are summarised below:

-- 1. Looking onto gable end to be built close to fence line.
-Will block light from garden; cast shadows and be claustrophobic.
-Will have permanent health impact on existing residents. - 2.
-Even though decrease of two houses it is still an increase on what was originally intended in the public consultation by 40 dwellings. - 3.
-Infrastructure wont cope e.g. doctors, schools etc. - 4.
-No account of small developments around the village increasing pressure on infrastructure. - 5.
-No one wants development. - 6.
-Density in corner of site is too much. - 7.
-Plots 31-34 have been squeezed in. - 8.
-Archaeological work recently carried out caused vibration to neighbouring property and will be greater nuisance during construction. - 9.
-Amendments improve the footpath and cycle route to existing properties. - 10.
-Ecology reports have inconsistences.

-Further consultation letters were sent on the 25th February 2020 to limited neighbours affected by minor amendments.
-There were 3 objections from 2 addresses both who had responded originally.
-The comments are summarised below:

-- 1. Still looking at gable close to fence line which will block light and cast shadows. - 2.
-Even though decrease of two houses it is still an increase on what was originally intended in the public consultation by 40 dwellings. - 3.
-Infrastructure wont cope e.g. doctors, schools etc. - 4.
-No account of small developments around the village increasing pressure on infrastructure. - 5.
-No one wants development. - 6.
-New layout small improvement on previous. - 7.
-Lockable bollard is deleted. - 8.
-Some neighbours still adversely affected. - 9.
-Hedge on site has recently been cut (to stop birds nesting in it) and caused noticeable drop in biodiversity and appears to be an excuse to remove it. - 10.
-Surveyors will need to establish true boundary. - 11.
+- 35. No one wants development. - 36.
+Density in corner of site is too much. - 37.
+Plots 31-34 have been squeezed in. - 38.
+Archaeological work recently carried out caused vibration to neighbouring property and will be greater nuisance during construction. - 39.
+Amendments improve the footpath and cycle route to existing properties. - 40.
+Ecology reports have inconsistences. - 41.
+Still looking at gable close to fence line which will block light and cast shadows. - 42.
+Even though decrease of two houses it is still an increase on what was originally intended in the public consultation by 40 dwellings. - 43.
+Infrastructure wont cope e.g. doctors, schools etc. - 44.
+No account of small developments around the village increasing pressure on infrastructure. - 45.
+No one wants development. - 46.
+New layout small improvement on previous. - 47.
+Lockable bollard is deleted. - 48.
+Some neighbours still adversely affected. - 49.
+Hedge on site has recently been cut (to stop birds nesting in it) and caused noticeable drop in biodiversity and appears to be an excuse to remove it. - 50.
+Surveyors will need to establish true boundary. - 51.
 A lockable bollard will not be effective as it increases the risk of vandalism to the bollard and unrestricted access and presents an increased risk to pedestrians and cyclists.
-Taylor Wimpey assured they would provide measures to provide access for pedestrians and cycle access but not powered vehicles.

-- 12. The creation of an off road route from Coventry Road to Mill Lane will without doubt facilitate greater antisocial behaviour and crime to what is already taking place.
-These concerns were ignored by the Planning Inspectorate at the Local Plan Examination. - 13.
-Proposal does not comply with SPD and is being rushed through before the SPD is adopted.
+Taylor Wimpey assured they would provide measures to provide access for pedestrians and cycle access but not powered vehicles. - 52.
+The creation of an off road route from Coventry Road to Mill Lane will without doubt facilitate greater antisocial behaviour and crime to what is already taking place.
+These concerns were ignored by the Planning Inspectorate at the Local Plan Examination. - 53.
+Proposal does not comply with SPD and is being rushed through before the SPD is adopted. - 54.
+As an adjacent land owner to the northern edge, should have been notified of application and amendments as had meetings with NBBC Policy over the last 2.5 years and have been constantly ignored by the Applicant; Agent; Taylor Wimpey (TW) and NBBC. - 55.
+Objections already submitted to the Borough Plan to the Inspector re the northern green edge on the site as considers it is not legally compliant as it prevents a rights of access to the land to the north so sterilises this land to the north.
+This was ignored by the Inspector.
+The owners of the land are legally obliged to provide a vehicular access to the north for farming purposes and green edge precludes any development of the land to the north.
+Existing hedge is sufficient.
+If approved land to the north will be land locked. - 56.
+Objects to the Concept Plan - 57.
+Over the years other land owners have not been involved in public meetings with NBBC, TW and others. - 58.
+In April 2019 a plan with a bollarded access from Weston Lane/Mill Lane was sent to the adjacent land owner and agreed between them and TW following a meeting at TW offices. - 59.
+Incorrect northern boundary which was pointed out to the Council's Policy Team in April 2017 as the boundary trespassed onto neighbours land. - 60.
+Due to time constraints cannot include many other points but application should be delayed until Concept Plan SPD is more thoroughly studied and legally disputed and resolved amicably, following a letter from TW dated 21.01.20 to take matter forward re the alleged access.